Fulvia: Marriage to Scribonius Curio

-With Pompey's seizure of power in Rome, he militarily forced out any remaining supporters of the late Clodius (including captains and tribunes), which prompted Fulvia to continue on her late husband's legacy alone within the city, taking advantage of every opportunity that allowed her to extend her influence and political prestige.
+With Pompey's seizure of power in Rome, he militarily forced out any remaining supporters of the late Clodius, including captains and tribunes; actions that prompted Fulvia to uphold her late husband's legacy alone within the city, taking advantage of every opportunity that allowed her to extend her influence and political prestige.

 Her widowhood did not last long, as the customary period of mourning for Romans was ten months.
 Fulvia most likely married her second husband, Gaius Scribonius Curio, soon after his return from Asia and her mourning period had passed.
-They were married in 52-51 BC, ultimately solidifying him as the legitimate "continuator and heir of Clodius' popularis policies," though initially an optimate.
+They were married in 52-51 BC, which positioned him as the legitimate "continuator and heir of Clodius' popularis policies," though he had been an optimate.
 Like Clodius, Curio was very popular with the plebeians.
 He was from a less distinguished family than Clodius, being from a new consular family, but he may have had more wealth.
 He soon became important to Gaius Julius Caesar and Clodian supporters, becoming a trusted and valued political ally to these vitally important individuals because of his marriage to Fulvia and her emphasis on promoting the Clodian legacy.
 In 50 BC, the year after he married Fulvia, Curio won election as a tribune.

-Curio died in 49 BC.
-He was killed during the Battle of the Bagradas in North Africa, fighting for Julius Caesar against King Juba I of Numidia.
-During the civil war, Fulvia was most likely in Rome or nearby, due to Caesar's troops taking over Italy.
-At the time, she would have had her two children by Clodius and was either pregnant with Curio's son or had delivered him.
+Curio died in 49 BC, killed during the Battle of the Bagradas in North Africa, fighting for Julius Caesar against King Juba I of Numidia.
+During the civil war, Fulvia was most likely in Rome or nearby, because Caesar's troops had taken over Italy.
+At the time, she would have had her two children by Clodius and was either pregnant with Curio's son or had already given birth.